Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/205-Containers.md

     produce a warning when run on another system and (b) some sysadmins may be very unhappy if users try to run Slurm commands from that container on another system and forget to bind mount the correct Slurm configuration file.
+    And if you forget to then bind mount the real file and that file changes on LUMI, LUMI sysadmins may also be very unhappy...

 #### Bonus example: Support for Slurm commands in Ubuntu